Is "My Favorite New Movie" My Favorite Movie? Probing the Understanding of Recursive Noun Phrases: Existing Benchmarks for Finetuning

-We use the following benchmark datasets of the same format as RNPC for fine-tuning: (1) The Multi-Genre Natural Language Inference corpus (MNLI) \cite{williams2018broad} and the Stanford Natural Language Inference corpus (SNLI) \cite{bowman-etal-2015-large} for SPTE; (2) the \cite{lai-etal-2017-natural} dataset on the Multiple Premise Entailment Task (MPE) for MPTE; and (3) the \citet{emami-etal-2021-adept} dataset on the Adjective-Dependent Plausibility Task (ADEPT) for EPC.
+We use the following benchmark datasets for finetuning.
+Each of them has the same format as one of our RNPC tasks.
 Table~\ref{table:existing_benchmark_stats} shows the number of examples in each dataset.

+\minisection{MNLI.} The Multi-Genre Natural Language Inference corpus \cite{williams2018broad} is a dataset of 433k textual entailment examples, labeled as entailment, contradiction, or neutral.
+It covers a range of genres of spoken and written text.
+The language in the dataset is English.
+The corpus is released under the OANC’s license, the Creative Commons Share-Alike 3.0 Unported License, and the Creative Commons Attribution 3.0 Unported Licenses, depending on the portion.

+\minisection{SNLI.} The Stanford Natural Language Inference corpus \cite{bowman-etal-2015-large} is a crowdsourced dataset of textual entailment examples, labeled as entailment, contradiction, or neutral.
+The sentences are written by humans doing a novel grounded task based on image captioning.
+The language in the dataset is English.
+The dataset is released under the Creative Commons Attribution-ShareAlike 4.0 International License.

+\minisection{MPE.} \citet{lai-etal-2017-natural} introduce a Multiple Premise Entailment Task dataset.
+This is a novel textual entailment task that requires inference over multiple premise sentences.
+Each example consists of four premise sentences (captions from a FLICKR30K image), one hypothesis sentence (a simplified FLICKR30K caption), and one label (entailment, neutral, or contradiction) that indicates the relationship between the set of four premises and the hypothesis.
+The language in the dataset is English.
+The license of the dataset is unspecified.

+\minisection{ADEPT.} \citet{emami-etal-2021-adept} introduce a dataset of the Adjective-Dependent Plausibility Task (ADEPT).
+Each example contains a base sentence, and a slightly modified sentence obtained by adding an adjective to a noun in the base sentence.
+The dataset is created to support explorations into how certain classes of adjectives might influence the plausibility of events depicted in natural language sentences.
+The textual data come from Wikipedia, the Common Crawl, and ConceptNet.
+The language of the dataset is English.
+ADEPT is released under the CC BY-SA 3.0 license.
+It is intended to be used only for research, exploratory evaluation, and auditing, which our use is consistent with.